IS YOUR HOSPITAL CONSIDERING AN REH CONVERSION?

 Interested in Receiving Support from the Rural Emergency Hospital Technical Assistance Center?

-Let us know by completing our brief intake form and telling us a little about your organization and the type(s) of support you are looking for.
+Our technical assistance process occurs on an ongoing basis, and we encourage interested hospitals to reach out at any time.
+If you’re interested in enrollment, let us know by completing our brief intake form and telling us a little about your organization and the type(s) of support you are looking for.

 If you have a question or would like to request more information, reach out to us directly at REHsupport@rhrco.org.